ChrisAClen/Team-Repo/README.md

 # Team-Repo
-Repo for first team project
+Repo for eMNY e-Banking App

 ## About the Project
 MNY is a new kind of bank, allowing members to take control of their finances and get ahead by making money management easy and intuitive.